Pension and insurance indemnities

 • a lifetime or fixed-term pension is paid, or

-• a one-time dispursement shall be made.
+• a one-time disbursement is made.

 Specificity